-3.3.1.5 Business relationships/ suppliers
+4.4.2.5 Business relationships/suppliers

-KPMG Hungary has policies and procedures in place that are designed to ensure its business relationships are maintained in accordance with the IESBA Code of Ethics and other applicable independence requirements.
+KPMG Korea has policies and procedures in place that are designed to ensure its business relationships are maintained in accordance with the IESBA Code of Ethics and other applicable independence requirements.
+Compliance with these policies and procedures is reviewed periodically.